Mode of StudyPart-time work based

 You'll enhance your understanding of the theoretical issues and emerging practice in the field, with options to shape your study to your interests.
 You can earn module credits for topics you already know through our Recognition of Prior Learning scheme, and use the MOD's Enhanced Learning Credits Administration Service (ELCAS) funding to pay for your studies.
 The way you learn is flexible, so you can study wherever is most convenient for you and schedule your studies around your existing commitments.

-When you complete the course, you'll have developed the skills and knowledge to better meet your employer's objectives, and to support you in your career aspirations.
+When you complete the course, you'll have developed the skills and knowledge to better meet your employer's objectives, and to support you in your career aspiration.

 This course is only available to serving and former military personnel.